Top 10 Posture Tips

 5 – Sit Strong!
 Get a good chair for when you do have to sit, and change it’s position during the day.
 Push your buttocks back and pull your belly in, keep your head and chin level, and drop your shoulders down.
 Change your position frequently.

 6 – Smart Tech Use!
 Social Media Maven?
 Video-gamer?
 Influencer?
 Exercise more than your thumbs!
 Change it up with games, positions and devices that make you move.
 For gaming you might try platforms such as the Nintendo Wii or the motion sensing Xbox.
-To reposition try working on a ball instead of a chair, get a sit-to-stand desk and adjust the settings on your chair frequently.
+To reposition try working on a ball instead of a chair, get a sit-to-stand desk, wear a posture corrector and adjust the settings on your chair frequently.
 For devices, change some of your habits to include the use of a variety of devices including computer, tablets and cellphones.

 7 – Be Posture Aware!
 Especially when exercising be aware of your posture.
 You want to train symmetrical motion, not adaptive motion!

 8 – Climbing stairs?
 Your shoulders should be upright and above your hips as you climb.
 Don’t lean forward!
 Forcing your body to remain erect will train your muscles to work your body in the most bio-mechanically effective pattern.

 9 – Sleep Smart!
 Sleeping on your side is the best position for most people.
 You can reduce spinal stress by keeping the body aligned.
 Place a pillow between your knees to keep the top leg from twisting the pelvis forward which will help alleviate hip pain.
 Use a supportive pillow that keeps your head level with the center of your shoulders and aligned with your spine.
 A pillow that is too big or too thin will create stress in the neck.